 Geometry is very much oriented towards those wanting an aggressive position considering the front-end is 2cm lower than that of a standard Allez, and 1cm lower than the Tarmac, in addition to a seat tube angle that’s 0.75-degree steeper.
 Adding another element of performance potential is the aero seat tube and seatpost (same seatpost as the Venge Vias uses) that allow the Allez Sprint to match the original Venge design in the wind tunnel.
 Specialized matches the frame with the very same fork that comes on an S-Works Tarmac.

-For 2016, the Allez Sprint X2 will only be available as a frameset in the US, while other markets will have complete models.
+For the 2016 model year, the Allez Sprint X2 will only be available as a frameset in the US, while other markets will have complete models.
 So, for those of us in America, $1100 will get you a fork, seatpost, and sweet gold-color frame (the only color it’s available in at the moment).

 HILLS, WIND, AND ALUMINUM

 If you’ve never had the pleasure of riding in the Santa Cruz area, it’s something you might want to put on your bucket list.
 With beautiful beaches to the West, rather large mountains to the East, and Redwood forests to the North, there is really no shortage of scenery to be enjoyed.
 Our day consisted of a 103-mile loop that included a leg-tingling 8,500 feet of climbing, and a heroic 30 mph tailwind down the coast to finish the ride.